andreas-schilling/joda-beans-gradle-plugin/README.md

 #### Dependency

 The plugin is available from JCenter and Maven Central.
-To use it, declare a buildscript dependency to both the plugin and Joda Beans (any version >= 1.2):
+To use it, declare a buildscript dependency to the plugin and a compile dependency to Joda-Beans (any version >= 1.2):

 ```
 buildscript {